CycloneDX/transparency-exchange-api/tea-leaf/tea-leaf.md

 ## Handling the Pre-Release flag

-The Prerelease flag is used to indicate that this is not a final release.
+The Pre-Release flag is used to indicate that this is not a final release.
 For a given Leaf with a UUID, the flag can be set to indicate a "test", "beta", "alfa" or similar non-deployed release.
 It can only be set when creating the LEAF.
 The TEA implementation may allow it to be unset (False) once.
 This is to support situations where a object is promoted as is after testing to production version.
 The flag can not